 Slim down

-If your dog is overweight, you should discuss devising a suitable exercise and feeding program with the staff at your vet clinic.
+If your dog weighs too much, you should discuss devising a suitable exercise and feeding program with the staff at your vet clinic.

 Obesity presents many risks to dogs, as well as impacted anal glands.
 A fat dog is more likely to develop diabetes, heart problems, and joint conditions, including arthritis.

-Also, obese flat-faced or brachycephalic breeds tend to develop severe breathing problems, especially during hot weather.
+Also, heavy, flat-faced, or brachycephalic breeds tend to develop severe breathing problems, especially during hot weather.

 Feed your dog a balanced diet